judka-uriel/uriel-book/uriel_en.md

 And Devarim [6:18](https://www.sefaria.org/Deuteronomy.6.18) speaks of the same:
 “do what is right and good in the eyes of G‑d” (*ha‑yashar ve‑ha‑tov*).
-And the prophets call for an inseparable bond between justice and mercy and righteousness, including Yeshayahu [56:1](https://www.sefaria.org/Isaiah.56.1), Hoshea [12:7](https://www.sefaria.org/Hosea.12.7), Micah [6:8](https://www.sefaria.org/Micah.6.8) etc.
+And the prophets call for an inseparable bond between justice, mercy and righteousness, including
+Yeshayahu [56:1](https://www.sefaria.org/Isaiah.56.1),
+Hoshea [12:7](https://www.sefaria.org/Hosea.12.7),
+Micah [6:8](https://www.sefaria.org/Micah.6.8) etc.